Cinema Impero: History

 It is a tourist attraction in modern Asmara – along with the famous Fiat Tagliero Building and some other Italian-period structures of colonial Eritrea (including the Presidential Palace and the City Hall) – that have made Asmara a World Heritage Site by the UNESCO in 2017.

 Structure

 The building structure has not been substantially altered since its construction, as designed by architect Mario Messina.
 Most of the equipment and the seats are all original.
 Forty-five round lights decorate the front with 'Cinema Impero' in illuminated letters, mounted vertically on the façade.

 Several pairs of doors lead into the cinema.
-Each door has an impressive large semi-circular handle forming a full circle with its partner when both are closed.
+Each door has a large semi-circular handle forming a full circle with its partner when both are closed.